Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 }

-throw new InvalidFileException("File is empty");
+if (file.isEmpty) throw InvalidFileException("File is empty")

-throw new InvalidFileException("File size exceeds limit");
+if (file.size > MAX_FILE_SIZE) throw InvalidFileException("File size exceeds limit")

-if (!ALLOWED_EXTENSIONS.contains(extension.toLowerCase())) {
+if (extension.lowercase() !in ALLOWED_EXTENSIONS) {

-throw new InvalidFileException("File type not allowed: " + extension);
+throw InvalidFileException("File type not allowed: $extension")

 }